brimdata/zed/docs/tutorials/join.md

 ## Self Joins

-In addition to the named files and Pools like we've used in the prior examples, Zed is also intended to work on a single sequence of data that is split and joined to itself.
+In addition to the named files and pools like we've used in the prior examples, Zed is also intended to work on a single sequence of data that is split and joined to itself.
 Here we'll combine our file sources into a stream that we'll pipe into `zq` via stdin.
 Because join requires